DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 Firts of all, you must have a local network with 2 or more vms connected.

-For Installation Hadoop and Spark follow the steps:
+To install Hadoop and Spark follow the steps below:

 First install Hadoop follow the link -> [Hadoop](https://sparkbyexamples.com/hadoop/apache-hadoop-installation/)